Moscopole printing house

-The Moscopole printing house was a printing house founded in Moscopole, a former prosperous city in the Ottoman Empire and now in Albania.
-It was founded by monk Georgios Konstantinidis.
+The Moscopole printing house was an 18th-century printing house founded in Moscopole, formerly a prosperous city in the Ottoman Empire and now a village in Albania.

+Moscopole is located at a distance of 21 km from modern Korçë, in the mountains of southeastern Albania, at an altitude of 1160 m.

+History

+The Moscopole printing house was founded by the monk Georgios Konstantinidis.
 Konstantinidis, owner of the printing house, was a teacher at the New Academy of Moscopole, and he might have been the same person as Gregory of Durrës.
 The printing house of Moscopole was founded in 1720 or in 1731, and was the second printing house in the Balkans after that of Constantinople (now Istanbul).

 The printing house of Moscopole produced religious literature and school textbooks using the Greek language.
-A total of nineteen books, mainly the collection of the Services to the Saints but also the Introduction of Grammar by the local scholar Theodore Kavalliotis, are known to have been printed in Moscopole.
-The printing house had close ties to the Monastery of Saint Naum, now in North Macedonia.
+A total of twenty books can be attributed without doubt to the Moscopole printing press.
+They are mainly constituted by the collection of the Services to the Saints (1750) but also by the Introduction of Grammar (1760) by the local scholar Theodore Kavalliotis.
+The printing house had close ties with the Monastery of Saint Naum, now in North Macedonia.